LiquidCool Solutions

 LiquidCool Solutions (LCS), headquartered In Rochester, MN, develops liquid-immersion cooling systems for high-performance IT equipment.

-Founded in 2006, the company’s initial product offerings included high-performance gaming systems and engineering workstations.
-Today, the company is focused on developing immersion-cooled server systems for data centers and other enterprises with IT deployments as well as development of stand-alone computers for use in harsh environments.
+Founded in 2006, LiquidCool‘s initial product offerings included high-performance gaming systems and engineering workstations.
+Today, the company is focused on developing immersion-cooled server systems for data centers and other enterprises with IT deployments as well as the development of stand-alone computers for use in harsh environments.
 LCS is currently staffed by a small but talented engineering team supplemented by a network of fabrication and manufacturing partners.
-We are currently in the commercialization stage for our immersion-cooled server systems.
+They are currently in the commercialization stage for their immersion-cooled server systems.

 Unlike tank-based liquid immersion server cooling systems, LiquidCool’s immersion servers and heat exchange systems are designed to be installed into standard IT racks, a feature that enhances scalability and eases the transition from conventional cooling to immersion cooling.